 |State/Territory Nominated||11,200 allocations|

-The nominations of health and medical professionals continues to dominate the Australian immigration scenes.
+The nominations of health and medical professionals continue to dominate the Australian immigration scene.

-Australian borders remain closed for international travelers.
-The country is showing more dependence on immigrants on-shore by nominating them to apply for permanent residence.
-However with the release of immigration levels plan, off-shore nomination will be given a boost, especially in business and family streams.
+Australian borders remain closed for international travellers.
+The country is showing more dependence on immigrants on shore by nominating them to apply for permanent residence.
+However, with the release of the immigration levels plan, the off-shore nomination will be given a boost, especially in business and family streams.